kvasu2/PDF-manipulation/README.md

 # PDF-manipulation

 The project contains code for manipulating pdfs with simple functions in python.
-Refer [documentation](https://pdf-manipulation.readthedocs.io/) for installation and usage.

 ## Installation